aridiosilva/TDD/README.md

 - FAKE OBJECTS have working implementations, but usually, take some shortcut which makes them not suitable for production (an in memory database is a good example).
 - STUBS provide canned answers to calls made during the test, usually not responding at all to anything outside what's programmed in for the test.
 Stubs may also record information about calls, such as an email gateway stub that remembers the messages it ‘sent', or maybe only how many messages it ‘sent'.
 - MOCKS are what we are talking about here: objects pre-programmed with expectations which form a specification of the calls they are expected to receive.
+- SPY is used to introduce a kind of observer for a real object.
+So, you can do asserts on invocations, too.
+In contrast to a mock a spied object still acts like it would do in production.

 ### To Mock or Not to Mock: That Is the Question